sans11-kumar/SummarizeMe/README.md

 - LM Studio for local LLM inference
 - Web Crypto API for secure encryption
 - Various LLM APIs (Groq, OpenAI, Deepseek, etc.)

+## Architecture Overview

+The extension uses a modular architecture with clear separation of concerns:

+1. **User Interface Layer**:
+   - `popup/` provides the main UI for viewing summaries and chatting
+   - `settings/` handles configuration options

+2. **Background Processing Layer**:
+   - `background/background.js` coordinates activities and manages communication
+   - Handles provider selection and API integration

+3. **Content Processing Layer**:
+   - `content/content.js` extracts text content from web pages
+   - Handles DOM traversal and content cleaning

+4. **LLM Processing Layer**:
+   - `llm/` directory contains all LLM-related processing
+   - Uses a worker thread for non-blocking operations
+   - Manages RAG pipeline for context-aware responses

+5. **Storage Layer**:
+   - Uses Chrome's storage APIs for persistence
+   - Securely handles API keys and user preferences

+This layered approach ensures separation of concerns, making the extension easier to maintain and extend.

+## Conclusion

+The project has a sensible structure overall, but there are some redundancies and the documentation doesn't fully explain the purpose